-11. BEHAVIOR MANAGEMENT & PMT
+10. BEHAVIOR MANAGEMENT

-Dealing with Behavior Issues
+Dealing with Behavior Management

 One of the biggest obstacles Staff face each summer is maintaining a well-behaved group.
-Your summer can be awesome or miserable, based solely on your Group Leaders and other staff handle behavior issues.
-When dealing with behavior issues, remind staff that consistency is key.
-If a verbal warning or time out is given to a camper, Group Leaders should make other staff aware so that the camper does not counselor hop.
+Your summer can be awesome or miserable, based solely on your campers and how well they listen and behave.
+When dealing with behavior issues, consistency is key.
+If a verbal warning or time out is given to a camper, make other staff aware so that the camper does not counselor hop.

-How well the group behaves is often a reflection of the approach Group Leaders use with them.
+How well your group behaves is often a reflection of the approach you use with them.
 Taking an "I'll be tough with them and then loosen up" approach will definitely fail with many kids today.
 Another approach that is very likely to fail is the "I'm your buddy, not your parent or school teacher - let's go nuts".
 A much better approach is to start friendly and be firm.
 Children need structure and consistency.

-On the first day of each new session (and as often as needed), during openings, review the components with campers.
+On the first day of each new session (and as often as needed) review the camper expectations with campers.
 Discuss rules and expectations: